Walter-Gaitan/knowledge-base/_posts/2025-07-22-Report_finding.md

 - Direct and specific
 - No filler or unnecessary softening
 - Actionable and clearly structured
+- Avoid being overly formal, it should sound as the author tone
+- Avoid use of verbiage or symbols only use by a GPT like 'delve' or Em dashes '—'

 #### 📌 Reporting Guidelines:
 - Use **bold** for the **Section**, **Content Type**, and **Severity rating**.